stevenpost/Dynatrace-OneAgent-Puppet/REFERENCE.md

 Data type: `String`

-The architecture of your OS - default is all
+The architecture of your OS

 Default value: `'all'`